open-mmlab/mmskeleton/README.md

 ## News & Updates
 - Feb.
 21, 2019 - We provide pretrained models and training scripts on **NTU-RGB+D** and **kinetics-skeleton** datasets.
 So that you can achieve the performance we mentioned in the paper.
 - June.
 5, 2018 - A demo for feature visualization and skeleton based action recognition is released.
 - June.
 1, 2018 - We update our code base and complete the PyTorch 0.4.0 migration.
-You can switch to the old version [v0.1.0](https://github.com/yysijie/st-gcn/tree/v0.1.0) to acquire the original setting in the paper.

 ## Visulization of ST-GCN in Action
 Our demo for skeleton based action recognition: